GeorgeSchiro/GoPcBackup/README.md

 -SaveSansCmdLine=True

-    Set this switch False to leave the profile file untouched after a command line has been passed to the EXE and merged with the profile.
-When true, everything but command line keys will be saved.
-When false, not even status information will be written to the profile file (ie. "GoPcBackup.exe.txt").
+    Set this switch False to allow merged command-lines to be written to the profile file (ie. "GoPcBackup.exe.txt").
+When True, everything but command-line keys will be saved.

 -SelectedBackupDevices= NO DEFAULT VALUE